CloudVLab/qwiklabs-content-bundle-spec/quiz-bundle-spec.md

 Note that all of the localized content (stem, option titles, rationales, etc) are HTML content that may be displayed in various contexts.
 All of these chunks will be sanitized according to the restricted set in the [HTML spec](./html-spec.md).

 ### Items
 Items are polymorphic - i.e. there are several different _item types_ that are defined slightly differently. `items` is an array of items defined correctly for their type as defined by the `type` attribute.
+The allowed values for `type` are:
+- `multiple-choice`
+- `multiple-select`
+- `true-false`

 #### Multiple Choice Items